kunal333/E2ESynapseDemo/README.md

 7. Load Data in Synapse
 8. Connect PBI to Synapse
-9. In SQLPool Firewallsettings, enable flag "Allow Azure services and resources to access this server"
+9. In SQLPool Firewallsettings, enable flag "Allow Azure services and resources to access this server" Regenerate Master Key Passwird in Synapse "ALTER MASTER KEY REGENERATE WITH ENCRYPTION BY PASSWORD = '<Password>'"